Galuh80/Backend-Engineer-Test/Second-Backend-Test.md

 ## Challenge Description

-***Write a program that can price a cart of products from different countries, accept multiple products, combine offers, and display a total detailed invoice in USD as well.***
+***Write a program that can price a cart of books from different cities in Indonesia, accept multiple books and display a total detailed invoice as well.***

-**Available catalog products** and their respective price in USD (regardless of the shipping country):
+***You must use integrate with API raja ongkir : http://api.rajaongkir.com/dokumentasi/starter***

 | Id | Code | Name | Description |
 | -------- | -------- | -------- |  -------- |